- Tick-borne encephalitis (TBE), a viral infection occurring in focal areas of Europe and Asia, is acquired through the bite of an infected tick.

-Most cases occur from April through December.
+Ticks are most active in spring and summer, and TBE commonly occurs from April through November.
 Exposure is restricted to forested areas with adjacent grasslands, forest glades, riverside meadows, marshlands, parks, and gardens, up to an altitude of about 1,500 m (4,900 ft), with most cases occurring in areas with an altitude of less than 750 m (2,500 ft).

 Consequences of Infection

 Consequences of infection include brain inflammation, nervous system complications, and muscle paralysis.
 Death occurs in about 2% to 40% of TBE cases, depending on the virus subtype (European, Far Eastern, and Siberian).

 Travelers who develop symptoms of TBE, a generalized illness, or marked local reaction within 2 to 3 weeks of a known tick bite should seek medical attention.
 No specific treatment is available for TBE.